Anterior Cruciate Ligament (ACL) Tears Injury & Repair

 The ACL is a broad, thick cord the size of your index finger with long collagen strands woven together in a way that allows it to withstand up to 500lbs of force.

 The ACL is the most commonly injured ligament in the knee.
 People often tear the ACL by changing direction rapidly, slowing down from running, or landing from a jump.
 When you twist your knee or fall on it, you can tear this stabilizing ligament that connects your thighbone to your shinbone.
 When the ACL tears, it unravels like a braided rope and does not heal on its own.
 Once the ACL is torn, the knee usually becomes unstable.
 Females, for many different reasons, are more likely to injure their ACL than males.

 "Depending on the stage of your ACL Injury.
 We are able to repair, reconstruct, or revise your ACL naturally or with donor tissue and have extensive experience revising re-injured ACLs."

 A partially torn ACL can sometimes be repaired without being removed by a technique we developed and have tested over 15 years.
 The ideal partial tear is immediately adjacent to the bone of the femur or tibia and is within three weeks of injury.

 Unfortunately, when injured the ACL usually becomes completely dysfunctional and requires replacement, or reconstruction.
 Surgical reconstruction of the anterior cruciate ligament (ACL) is indicated for patients with unstable knees who desire to remain active.
-We reconstruct the ligament with a sterilized donor bone-patellar tendon-bone graft.
-When followed with an intense, rehabilitation program that is individually-designed for each patient, more than 90% of our patients are able to return to full sports with a stable knee.
+We reconstruct the ligament with sterilized donor quadriceps tissue.
+When followed with an intense, rehabilitation program that is individually designed for each patient, more than 90% of our patients are able to return to full sports with a stable knee.
 We have a successful track record with professional athletes and weekend warriors with this specific reconstruction technique.